 - Once approved by the Ethics committee application can be forwarded to ANVISA

 ANVISA’s approval of a clinical trial application is dependent upon obtaining proof of the EC’s (CEP’s) approval

 - Application includes

-- Hard copy of the clinical trial application (1) and
+- A hard copy of the clinical trial application (1) and

 - Electronic copy on CD-ROM in Adobe Acrobat PDF, Microsoft Word, or Open Document file format.
 (1) (The electronic documents should also have text searching capability).

-- Evaluation process by ANVISA is usually divided into two phases:
+- The evaluation process by ANVISA is usually divided into two phases:

 - Ensure that all the required documentation for the clinical trial application is included;

 - Upon receipt of the DDCM, ANVISA has 90 calendar days to evaluate the application.
 If ANVISA fails to issue a response in 90 days after receipt, clinical development can begin as long as all of the ethical approvals have been obtained.

 - The review and approval process by ANVISA typically takes an average of four to eight weeks.

 - Once approved from ANVISA the sponsor or CRO is required to obtain an import license from ANVISA for the shipment of the investigational product (IP) to be used in the trial.

 DDCM: Drug Clinical Development Dossier or Desenvolvimento Clínico de Medicamento,